headbase-app/headbase/docs/development/server/reference-http-api.md

 # HTTP API Reference
-An overview of the HTTP API provided by the Localful server.
+An overview of the HTTP API.

 ## Errors
 Any errors will be returned with the appropriate status code and the following JSON data: